Tutorial Gateway

 }

-In this Java program, we declared the Boolean array with random array elements.
-Then we call public static Boolean copyOf (boolean[] anBooleanArray, int newLength) method to copy the Java Boolean array to a new array of a specified length.
+In this program, we declare the Boolean array with random elements.
+Then we call the public static Boolean copyOf (boolean[] anBooleanArray, int newLength) method to copy the Boolean array to a new of a specified length.

 package ArrayMethods;